janko/image_processing/doc/minimagick.md

 gem "mini_magick", "~> 4.0"
 ```

-You'll need to have [ImageMagick] or [GraphicsMagick] installed, see the
+You'll need to have [ImageMagick] installed, see the [installation
-[installation instructions] for more details.
+instructions] for more details.

 When generating thumbnails from JPEG images, it's recommended to tell the JPEG
 image library the maximum dimensions that need to be loaded, so that it can